Rehabilitation

 BLOG

 Please note that we are closed to the public in order to maintain a natural setting for our wildlife patients.
 We do offer the ability to schedule a tour or small group viewing, but these must be scheduled in advance.
-Please email us at info@rockfishwildlifesanctuary.org if you are interested in scheduling a tour.
+Please email us if you are interested in scheduling a tour.
 We look forward to sharing RWS with you!
+We appreciate your patience and flexibility in scheduling educational events as we receive a large volume of requests.

 5450 Wheelers Cove Rd.